bonssss/python-snakegame/README.md

 "# python-snakegame"

-simple snake game developed by using python progaramming language
+simple snake game developed by using python programming language